This blog may contain affiliate links. Read our disclosure policy for more info.

 Kamloops is a great place in any season with winter activities like downhill skiing or snowshoeing.
 Or, take advantage of long summers with nice weather and go hiking or paddling on the nearby lakes and rivers.
 The truth is, there are lots of fun things to do in Kamloops!

 There are lots of amazing things to do in Kamloops in every season, but if you plan to drive this route during the winter months, be sure to try out snowshoeing or downhill skiing.
-Sun Peaks ski resort is my personal favorite place to go because it gets about 6 meters (20 feet) of snow every year and it’s only 45 minutes from Kamloops!
+Sun Peaks Ski Resort is my personal favorite place to go because it gets about 6 meters (20 feet) of snow every year and it’s only 45 minutes from Kamloops!

 There are more than 100 lakes within an hour of the city!
 These are great for a canoe, kayak, or even to try stand-up paddleboarding.
 Go to the gorgeous Kamloops Lake and see it from out on the water.
 You’ll see old stone train bridges and tunnels, rock bluffs, and may even spot an eagle’s nest.

-While in the summer, there are plenty of hikes, including the popular Kenna Cartwright Nature Park, which boasts more than 40 km (25 miles) of trails – some of which offer epic views of Kamloops and the Thompson Valley.
+In the summer, there are plenty of hikes, including the popular Kenna Cartwright Nature Park, which boasts more than 40 km (25 miles) of trails – some of which offer epic views of Kamloops and the Thompson Valley.
 There are even several beaches and picnic areas here.
 My top tip is to come here for sunset to take some truly breathtaking photos.

-Where to stay in Kamloops:
+Where to stay in Kamloops

 As I mentioned, it’s a great idea to spend a few nights in Kamloops if you have time.
 There are plenty of hotels to choose from here.
 Personally, I love the Prestige Kamloops Hotel only a couple of minutes from town which is complete with a waterslide and brand new restaurants or if you’re on a budget, the Rodeway Inn & Suites which includes a continental breakfast.